The Bankrate promise

 The job market will be especially hot for new grads in some cities

-At 3.6 percent, the nation’s unemployment rate is at an all-time low, which is good news — not only for new graduates, but for all job seekers.
+At 3.4 percent, the nation’s unemployment rate is low, which is good news — not only for new graduates but for all job seekers.
 However, there are certain job markets that are doing far better than others.

-For instance, Utah has one of the lowest unemployment rates at 1.9 percent, according to the Bureau of Labor Statistics, while New Mexico has one of the highest unemployment rates at 5.3 percent.
+For instance, South Dakota has one of the lowest unemployment rates at 1.9 percent, according to the Bureau of Labor Statistics, while Nevada has one of the highest unemployment rates at 5.4 percent.

 Competition for remote jobs will remain steep